A healthy exercise heart rate is the maximum amount of beats per minute your heart should beat while you are exercising.

 Now that you know that your exercise heart rate is going to lower as you get older, you might want to know exactly what your heart rate should be.
 There are several different ways to calculate this rate.

 The first method is known as the Karvonen approach.
-It is perhaps the easiest and why it doesn’t give you the most exact number, it is a good ball park number to work off of.
+It is perhaps the easiest, and while it doesn’t give you the most exact number, it is a good ball park number to work off of.

 - Simplest way: What you do is you take the number 220, and then you simply subtract your age.
 The number that you arrive at is considered your peak heart rate while exercising.
 This, however, isn’t very accurate and some experts suggest that you work towards a goal of 80% of that total number.
 What this means is that if you are 58 then your exercise heart rate should be 162, 80% of that is 129.
 While this isn’t a perfect method, it is easy to apply.